 If you register to camp in the ACA you will be put on our mailing list to receive information and updates on accessibility at Shambala.
 If you are not camping in the ACA you can also receive the bulletins by emailing us via the contacts page and asking to be added to our mailing list.

-We offer two-for-one tickets for a Personal Assistant if you receive Middle or Higher Rate DLA, are aged 18+ and would not be able to come to the festival without assistance.
+We offer a free carer ticket for a Personal Assistant if you receive Middle or Higher Rate DLA or the Personal Independence Payment (PIP), are aged 18+ and would not be able to come to the festival without assistance.
 This ticket must be purchased over the phone 0844 870 0000.
-Proof of DLA support must be provided on entry.
+Proof of DLA or PIP support must be provided on entry.
 For clarification of eligibility for free carer tickets please contact the ticket agents via the contacts page.

 Accessibility around the Festival